kailash-manasarovar/statement/docs/timeline/2023/june.md

 - There is a storm and lightning destroys a tree outside
 - I leave for Ireland and there are rainbows all over the region.
 I take it as a good sign

-## Twitter
+## Ireland

-- I'm still having this weird "communication" with the account I think is Vidal's account
+- I don't bring my connected devices so cannot use my own Twitter account
-- I run a block list on his followers and who he's following
+- I create a fake account and start following `jctot19`
-- I'm worried they're after my account so I take steps to protect it.
+- The weird "communication" continues between myself and this account as whoever is running it knows immediately that I have done so

+!!! info
+    - What I did not know at this time was that they had full access to my mobile phone anyway so they knew exactly what I was doing.

 ## Youtube